erfanloghmani/adaptive-exploration-prices-promotions/README.md

 3. The code is easy to setup and can handle batched data to reduce the runtime.
 Additionally, the code uses a computationally efficient model for finding optimal prices and promotions.
 4. Using `ray`, the code can easily run in a distributed mode using multiple compute machines.

+## Tutorial

+This [colab notebook](https://colab.research.google.com/drive/17Ph69UmOv6rfKeV6ZCWxfhbQxo2UIVvY?usp=sharing) contains a tutorial on how to use the code, run the experiments, and generate the plots.
+The file [tutorial.ipynb](tutorial.ipynb) in the repository also follows the same tutorial.

 ## Prerequisites

 This repo is tested with Python 3.10.8 and PyTorch 1.13.0 in Ubuntu 20.04.1 environment.
 To install the dependencies use the following command inside your virtual environment.